BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/objects.md

 ---

-# An Object is a Lookup Table
+# An Object is a Dictionary

 An object is useful for putting many similar things together.